nprice26/Portfolio/SQL_Project_Sales/insights.md

 ## 🚀 Recommendations
 1. Focus on **high-performing customers** with loyalty programs.
-2. Expand **technology category** products, as they yield higher profit margins.
-3. Allocate more resources to the **West region** where performance is strongest.
+2. Allocate more resources to the **West region** where performance is strongest.